bel28kent/hum-parser/README.md

 structures would enable the user to write new functions that traverse humdrum data without having to worry about parsing records or spines.

+### Dependencies

+This repository relies on [abstract-fns](https://github.com/bel28kent/abstract-fns).
+It is recommended to create a directory such as `my-racket` and place both `abstract-fns` and `hum-parser` in there.

 ### Installing and Using Racket

 Racket is a LISP-dialect.
 Read more on the language [here](https://en.wikipedia.org/wiki/Racket_(programming_language)).